-A market development fund (MDF) is a resource that a vendor grants to its indirect sales channel partners to help the channel with sales and marketing activities.
+Market development funds (MDF) are a resource that a vendor grants to its indirect sales channel partners to help the channel with sales and marketing programs.
 The fund may be monetary or knowledge-based.

-It is recommended that channel partners looking for MDF to offset or fully fund an event should provide the vendor with a simple plan of action that included "the ask" (dollars, equipment, speakers, etc.), the action (what the event will be) and the expected results (in terms of return of investment.)
+Planning is also important when applying for a vendor's market development funds.
+In the case of a marketing event, for example, it is recommended that channel partners provide the vendor with a simple plan of action that includes the ask (dollars, equipment, speakers, etc.), the action (what the event will be) and the expected results (in terms of return of investment).
 Channel managers can sometimes help channel partners secure additional resources for specific campaigns or marketing events when needed.

 Channel partners also need to follow up on their MDF-backed activities.
 A partner should designate salespeople to pursue the sales leads generated from a marketing event, webinar or other program.
 Partners must also follow up with the vendor that provided the MDF dollars.
 The partner should document the leads and closed sales stemming from an MDF-supported marketing campaign.
 This helps the vendor evaluate the effectiveness of the partner's campaign and builds the case for providing additional MDF.